-While using an FCBOE account, students have the ability to communicate with one another via Google resources.
+While using an FCBOE account, students can communicate with one another via Google resources.
 All communications are archived for review by the district and can be referenced indefinitely.
 Students using these tools, or any other virtual classroom-type tools should adhere to all discipline guidelines.
 Mute microphone when you are not speaking; refrain from using profanity; be respectful towards your teacher and classmates; and dress appropriately.